VeronicaG24/Assignment2_exp/README.md

 Define namespace KCL_rosplan:

     Define MyActionInterface class:
-        define Constructor MyActionInterface:
+        Define Constructor MyActionInterface:
-          Initialize node handle, publishers, and subscribers
+            Initialize node handle, publisher and subscriber
-          Initialize variables like marker_center_x to 0.0, marker_id to 0, width_camera to 320.0, flag to true, error to 0.0,pixel_thr = 18.0

-        define Callback for ID updates:
-          Update marker_id with received message data

-        define Callback for marker point updates:
+            Initialize variables:
+		marker_center_x=0.0
+		width_camera=320.0
+		flag=true
+		error=0.0
+		pixel_thr=18.0

+        Define markerPointCallback function:
-          Update marker_center_x with received message data
+            Update marker_center_x with x-coordinate from the received Point message Log received marker point information

-        define Main action callback:
+        Define concreteCallback function for action execution:
             Handle 'rotate' action
             If msg.name is "rotate":
                 Loop until flag is false:
-                    Calculate error
-                    Publish rotation command
+                    Calculate error as the absolute difference between marker_center_x and width_camera Create and publish a Twist message to rotate the robot Check if error is below the pixel_thr threshold:
-                    Check if error is below threshold, if so, exit loop
+                        If so, stop rotation and exit loop

             Handle 'goto_waypoint' and 'come_back' actions
             Else if msg.name is "goto_waypoint" or "come_back":
-                Create SimpleActionClient for move_base
+                Log appropriate action message based on msg.name Create and configure SimpleActionClient for move_base
-                Wait for server and set up goal Determine target position based on msg parameters Send goal and wait for result
+                Wait for action server to start
+                Define and send target position based on msg parameters Wait for the goal to be achieved or aborted

-            Log action completion
+            Log action completion message

     Define main function:
         Initialize ROS